c128lib/Reference/ScreenEditorRom.md

 The 40- and 80-column text displays constitute the main output device for the 128, and thereby its primary mechanism for communicating with the user.
-For the fundamentals of how each display is generated, refer to the description of the respective 40- and 80-column video chips in Chapter 8.
 Note that both video sources remain on at all times, so it's possible to connect both a composite and an RGBI or monochrome monitor and have simultaneous 40- and 80-column displays.